 - An employment authorization document (either Form I-688B showing "274A.12(a)(5)" on the face of the card under Provision of Law or Form I-766 showing "A5" on the face of the card under Category); or

 - An order of an Immigration Judge granting asylum under the INA.
 The document must be the original decision (not a copy) printed on paper stock bearing the letterhead "United States Department of Justice, Executive Office for Immigration Review, Immigration Court" and show the city where the immigration court is located.

 If you're a noncitizen, we must verify your documents with the Department of Homeland Security (DHS) before we issue a Social Security number or replacement card.
 Most of the time, we can quickly verify your documents online with DHS.
 If DHS can't verify your documents online, it may take several weeks or months to respond to Social Security's request.
-For more details, please see the answer to the Frequently Asked Question, How is SSA protecting Social Security numbers?

 How do I get information using the Executive Office for Immigration Review Case Status Line?